 Go to Analyze | Analyze Particles.
 The Analyze Particles window will open and select the following parameters: size (micron^2) = 0-Infinity, circularity = 0.00-1.00, show = Nothing.
 Check the Summarize box.

 Select Ok, and a Summary table will appear with information about the ROI (i.e., the total count of PLA foci, total area occupied by the PLA foci inside in the ROI, average size of the PLA foci, and percentage of area occupied by PLA foci relative to the size of the ROI) (inset of Figure 2E).
-Record these measurements in an excel spreadsheet.
+Record these measurements in a spreadsheet.

 Repeat steps 12.1–12.8 for several negative control images using the same threshold.